designrubenz/simple-js-browser-template/README.md

 # simple-js-browser-template
-**a simple testing ground for running your JS code in the browser** as suggested by D. Crockford in his book "Javascript.
-The good parts"
+**a simple testing ground for running your JS code in the browser**

+as suggested by D. Crockford in his book "Javascript: The Good Parts"